 Existential restrictions describe classes of individuals that participate in at least one (some) relationship along a given property to individuals that are members of the class, e.g. since a Device (Class: Device) has at least one function (Object Property: hasFunction) (Class: Function) that this device accomplishes, then (Class: Device) is a subclass of the anonymous class of (Object Property: hasFunction) some (Class: Function).

 Universal restrictions describe classes of individuals that for a given property only have relationships along this property to individuals that are members of the class.
-For example, since a subclass "Watervalve" of (Class: Device) only has a function (Object Property: hasFunction) subclass "Open_or_Close_Valve" of (Class: Function), then (Class:Watervale) is a superclass of the anonymous class of (Object Property: hasFunction) only (Class: Open_or_Close_Valve).
+For example, since a subclass "Watervalve" of (Class: Device) only has a Function (Object Property: hasFunction) subclass "Open_or_Close_Valve" of (Class: Function), then (Class:Watervale) is a superclass of the anonymous class of (Object Property: hasFunction) only (Class: Open_or_Close_Valve).

 Cardinality restrictions describe classes of individuals that, for a given property, only have a specified number of relationships along this property to individuals that are members of the class.